elolab/reactoR/README.md

 # REACTOR
-This is an R package for statistical analysis of regulons (transcription factor with its predicted targets).
+This is an R package for statistical analysis of regulons (transcription factor with its predicted targets) described in paper ["REACTOR: REgulon Activity analysis and Comparison Tool for single-cell transcriptOmics Research"](https://doi.org/10.1093/bioinformatics/btag203).
 This package expects the outputs of the SCENIC framework and clustering information as its inputs.
 The package uses ROTS R package for conducting the statistical testing and this in turn makes it possible to conduct the analysis on data of various experimental conditions, including case-control- and multigroup analysis.
 REACTOR outputs the resulting ROTS object as well as a table of the results for users with no experience using ROTS.

 <div align="center">